-There is no one right answer to which social media outlet will work best for your business.
+There is no correct answer to which social media outlet will work best for your business.

-Most social media platforms give the option to create a business account for free.
+Most social media platforms allow creating a business account for free.
 Do that.

 Business accounts have relevant features such as contact information, analytics, customer reviews, and the ability to purchase advertisements.

 Your social media content must be valuable, relevant, and consistent… while staying on brand.
-Think about what kind of content your clients will find interesting or useful.
+Think about what kind of content your clients will find interesting or valuable.
 That’s what you should post.

-Keep posts related to your businesses, but don’t be afraid to show some personality and a sense of humor.
+Keep posts related to your cleaning businesses, but don’t be afraid to show some personality and a sense of humor.
 After all – it is social media.
 And be sure to share testimonials from clients.
 Social proof is powerful.

-And, tailor your content to the platform.
-Instagram may be the perfect venue for “before and after” cleaning photos; while Twitter would be a great choice for general announcements.
+Be sure to tailor your content to the platform.
+Instagram may be the perfect venue for “before and after” cleaning photos, while Twitter would be an excellent choice for general announcements.